Fundraising terms

-Comprehensive glossary of venture capital and startup terminology for startup founders and VC investors alike
+Comprehensive glossary of venture capital and startup terminology for founders and investors alike.

 Funding Rounds